 Every tour we run has a hard maximum of 12 guests.
 No exceptions.
-We use comfortable, purpose-fitted 4WD vehicles and vans.
+We use comfortable, purpose-fitted vehicles.
 Our guides are locals who have been leading these tours for years and genuinely know every shortcut, every story, every best lookout that isn't on the standard itinerary.
+The difference between a 12-person tour and a 45-person coach isn't just numbers — it's the entire character of the day.

 Max 12 Guests